 The first area of focus is administration of the DNS zone (e.g. example.com).
 DNS zone administration is an area many organizations neglect in their security and network audits.
 Do not underestimate the scope and potential damage of an attack: access to a zone and/or the registrar enables redirecting inbound email, routing traffic through an attacker-controlled host, and even obtaining TLS certificates.

 The Domain Name Registrar and the DNS Zone File

 Among other things, the domain name registrar controls the list of a domain's authoritative name servers, or "delegations".
 These delegations consist of the hostnames and IP addresses of DNS servers that are authoritative for the domain in question.
 Authoritative DNS servers have a copy of the master zone file and answer DNS queries with the "authoritative answer" bit set.
 The rise of large-scale attacks in recent years has changed how domain owners operate their authoritative nameservers.
 Historically, most organizations operated their authoritative nameservers on their own systems.
 Today, organizations have more options.
 Some domain name registrars offer full-service packages where the registrar operates and maintains the full DNS configuration for a domain.
-For example, cloud-based providers such as Akamai's Fast DNS provide enhanced resiliency to DDoS attacks, and simplified infrastructure management.
+For example, cloud-based providers such as Akamai's Edge DNS provide enhanced resilience to DDoS attacks, and simplified infrastructure management.